Tutorial Gateway

 print(multi_func(5, 2, 6))

-Until now, we used this lambda expression to calculate something and returning results.
-However, use the print statement to print the lambda output as well.
-Below lambda code prints Hello World! as an output.
+Until now, we used this Python lambda Function expression to calculate something and return results.
+However, use the print statement to print the output as well.
+The below code prints Hello World! as an output.

-We can also achieve the same result by calling that lambda statement with parenthesis.
+We can also achieve the same result by calling that statement with parenthesis from the shell itself.

 Python Lambda Example 8

-In this lambda expression example, we assigned default values to all three arguments.
-Next, we are adding, multiplying, and subtracting them.
-If we have the default values, we do not have to pass values while calling the Python lambda expression.
+We assigned default values to all three arguments in this Python lambda expression example.
+Next, we add and multiply three of them.
+If we have the default values, we do not have to pass values while calling them.

 add = lambda x = 10, y = 20, z = 30 : x + y + z